Welcome to Year 4!

 We are really excited to be teaching your children in Year 4 this academic year.

 When we are planning new exciting activities, Mrs Silwood-Monk and Mrs Huggins will be teaching PE.
-This is currently on Friday mornings.
-Your child will be able to come into school on this day, wearing their PE kit.
+This is currently on Thursday afternoons.

 Please do not hesitate to contact us via email at info@belle-vue.dudley.sch.uk or leave a message with the office on 01384 389900 if you have any questions.